International Criminal Court investigation in Mali: Ahmad al-Faqi al-Mahdi

 On 18 September 2015, the court issued an arrest warrant for Ahmad al-Faqi al-Mahdi, who was accused of the war crime of intentionally directing attacks against buildings dedicated to religion, specifically the mausoleums and mosques located in Timbuktu.
 They were destroyed by members of Ansar Dine and other Islamist groups in 2012.

 On 26 September 2015, he was sent from Niger to the court's detention center in The Hague.
 On 27 September 2016, al-Mahdi was sentenced to nine years in prison for the destruction of cultural world heritage in the Malian city of Timbuktu.

 Al Hassan

 Al Hassan Ag Abdoul Aziz Ag Mohamed Ag Mahmoud, born on 19 September 1977, was allegedly a member of Ansar Dine and the de facto chief of the Islamic Police.
 He has also been allegedly involved in the work of the Islamic court in Timbuktu and in executing its decisions.

-Al Hassan is currently being charged for crimes against humanity allegedly committed in Timbuktu, Mali, for allegedly participating in a widespread and systematic attack by armed groups against the civilian population of Timbuktu and its region, between 1 April 2012 and 28 January 2013.
+Al Hassan was charged for crimes against humanity allegedly committed in Timbuktu, Mali, for allegedly participating in a widespread and systematic attack by armed groups against the civilian population of Timbuktu and its region, between 1 April 2012 and 28 January 2013.
 He is also being charged for war crimes allegedly committed in Timbuktu, Mali, between April 2012 and January 2013.

+On 26 June 2024, al-Hassan was found guilty.

+Iyad Ag Ghaly

+On 18 July 2017, the court issued an arrest warrant under seal for Iyad Ag Ghaly, accused of committing war crimes and crimes against humanity in Timbuktu between 2012 and 2013 as the leader of Ansar Dine.
+The warrant was made public on 21 June 2024.